ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 In tokamaks, the plasma current ($I_{\text{p}}$) plays a crucial role in confining the plasma and maintaining the stability of the magnetic fields.
 The plasma current generates a poloidal magnetic field, which, when combined with the toroidal magnetic field, creates a helical magnetic field structure.

 The plasma current is typically driven by inductive means, where a central solenoid induces a current in the plasma, similar to the secondary winding of a transformer.
-However, non-inductive methods such as neutral beam injection and radiofrequency (RF) heating are also employed, especially for steady-state operation.
+However, non-inductive methods such as neutral beam injection and radio frequency (RF) heating are also employed, especially for steady-state operation.

+more info found here

 --------------------------

 ### Derivation

-Starting with the definition of $q$ in an axisymmetrix equilibria:
+Starting with the definition of $q$ in an axisymmetric equilibria:

 $$
 q = \frac{\Delta \phi}{2\pi}